ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

   * Pro: no more ``Interpolate`` class
   * Pro: more explicit, e.g. the way you have to explicitly convert before calling ``+``
   * Pro: less likely to encounter type inference issues
-  * Con: adds more noise to interpolate
+  * Con: adds more noise to interpolate non-string values
   * This is what ``neat-interpolation`` does
   * See *Section 10.1 Community Survey*